-A Guest Professor at some of the world’s leading conservatories (Royal College of London, the Juilliard School in New York, Conservatoire de Paris, Tokyo University of the Arts) he has been a panel member in all the most important international clarinet competitions (Geneva, Munich, Prague, Beijing, “K.Nielsen” in Denmark, and “B.Crusell” in Finland).
+Guest Professor in some of the most important Conservatories around the world (Royal College of London, Julliard School of New York, Superior Conservatory of Paris, School of Arts of Tokyo…) he has been part of the juries of all the most important international competitions for his instrument (Geneva, Munich, Prague, Beijing, the “K.Nielsen” in Denmark, and the “B.Crusell” in Finland).

-His CD for Decca, “the Art of the Clarinet” was a great success, and the satellite channel SKY-CLASSICA produced a portrait of him for its series I Notevoli.
+Great success was achieved by the CD for Decca: “the Art of the Clarinet” and the satellite channel SKY-CLASSICA dedicated a portrait to him for the series “I Notevoli”.